 747 carrying shuttle on top

-This one started with one of those email forwards derived from someone's flippant Facebook or Twitter posting.
-It featured a photo like the one above and a caption that (stripping out the swear words) read:
+The idea for this article all started with a flippant Facebook post.
+It featured the photo above and a caption that (stripping out the swear words) read:

 "This plane is carrying a ************* spaceship.
 Why do I have a 50 lb. limit on my ******* suitcase?"